adrianpriza-ai/free-gemini/cloudflare/README.md

    - Bind a KV namespace named `PROXY_KV` to your Worker.
 Verified proxies will be cached in KV across all edge data center instances!
    - **This is what makes the Cron Trigger effective**: the daily cron refresh runs in its own invocation with its own subrequest budget, tests the pool, and writes the verified result to KV — so user requests on any isolate load the warm pool from KV instead of paying the cold-start test cost.
    - Setup: `npx wrangler kv namespace create PROXY_KV`, then paste the returned namespace `id` into the `kv_namespaces` block of `wrangler.jsonc` (a placeholder is already there).
    - Without KV, the cron refresh only warms the cron's own throwaway isolate; each user-facing isolate still does its own cold-start refresh.
-4. **Proxy Endpoints** (all require a valid API key — same auth as `/v1` endpoints):
+4. **Proxy Endpoints** (all require a valid API key, same auth as `/v1` endpoints):
     - `GET /proxies`: View proxy pool status, active proxy count, latencies, and last/next update times.
     - `POST /proxies/refresh` or `GET /proxies/refresh`: Force an immediate re-fetch and test of the proxy pool.
     - `GET /debug/proxies`: Detailed pool diagnostics — per-proxy health (`healthy`/`flaky`), latency, fail counts, rotation scores (highest first), and internal state (candidate cache, refresh due, rotation mode).
-Requires a valid API key (same auth as `/v1` endpoints).
     - `GET /health`: Includes live proxy status in the health check JSON.
 5. **In-Memory Candidate Caching (Free)**:
    - After fetching from the primary/fallback source, the parsed candidate list is cached **per Worker Isolate** (free, no KV cost).